Skip to main content

 2. The transform is order-stable.
 Every domain’s agents are sorted by id before rendering, the awesome-openclaw entries are sorted by id, and the per-usecase named-agent extraction de-dupes deterministically.
 There is no Date.now(), no Math.random(), no filesystem-order dependence in the rendered content.

-Because the function is deterministic, the verifier can re-evaluate it and assert the committed files equal the result, which is the entire trust model (see the verify gate).
+Because the function is deterministic, the verifier can re-evaluate it and assert the committed files equal the result, which is the entire trust model (see the verify gates).

 How the ingest pipeline works